-Our liquidity needs have been satisfied prior to the completion of our Initial Public Offering through receipt of a \$25,000 capital contribution from our Sponsor in exchange for the issuance of the Founder Shares to our Sponsor and the advancement of funds by our Sponsor to cover our expenses in connection with the Initial Public Offering.
-As of June 30, 2019, our Sponsor paid for an aggregate of approximately \$130,340 to us under the Note.
-We have not repaid this advance to our Sponsor.
-On July 22, 2019, the total balance of \$141,636 of the Note was repaid to the Sponsor.

-In addition, in order to finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of our Sponsor, or our officers and directors may, but are not obligated to, loan us funds as may be required ("Working Capital Loans").
-To date, the Company had no borrowings under any Working Capital Loan.
+Our liquidity needs have been satisfied prior to the completion of the Initial Public Offering through receipt of a \$25,000 capital contribution from our Sponsor in exchange for the issuance of the Founder Shares to our Sponsor and the advancement of funds by our Sponsor to cover our expenses in connection with the Initial Public Offering.
+In addition, advanced approximately \$142,000 to us for offering expenses.
+We have fully repaid this advance from our Sponsor as of June 30, 2020.
+Subsequent to the consummation of the Initial Public Offering and Private Placement, our liquidity needs have been satisfied from the proceeds from the consummation of the Private Placement not held in the Trust Account.
+In addition, in order to finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of our Sponsor, or our officers and directors may, but are not obligated to, provide us Working Capital Loans.
+As of June 30, 2020, there were no amounts outstanding under any Working Capital Loan.